ncoghlan/misc/notes/python3/questions_and_answers.rst

    industry context of Unicode adoption, see this article of mine on the Red Hat Developer Blog: `The Transition to Multilingual Programming with Python <https://developers.redhat.com/blog/2014/09/09/transition-to-multilingual-programming-python/>`__

-   I also gave a presentation on the topic at Python Australia 2015, which is available online `here <https://www.youtube.com/watch?v=TeZZ9q8pqjQ>`__
+   I also gave a presentation on the topic at PyCon Australia 2015, which is available online `here <https://www.youtube.com/watch?v=TeZZ9q8pqjQ>`__

 The core Unicode support in the Python 2 series has the honour of being